Building Equality Policy: Suppliers

 Contractors must meet the following:

-For example: If the total estimated hours of work for riggers in a project is 15,000 hours, women must perform at least 1050 hours.
+• For example: If the total estimated hours of work for construction riggers in a project is 15,000 hours, women must perform at least 1,050 hours.

-• Hours spent offsite that are directly related to the project delivery can be counted towards the targets.
+Hours spent offsite that are directly related to the project delivery count towards the targets for both Action 1 and Action 2.

-To respond to tenders that have project specific gender equality targets the Tenderer needs to complete the social procurement commitment proposal included in the Construction standard form contracts, tender.
+To respond to tenders that have project specific gender equality targets, the tenderer must complete the social procurement commitment proposal included in the Request for Tender Conditions.

-Tenderers to outline how they will they meet or exceed targets during the term of the contract in the Construction tools and templates, Response Schedule.
+Tenderers outline how they will they meet targets during the term of the contract in the Request for Tender Conditions at Social Procurement Response Table 4B.

 Action 2 – Engage women as apprentices, trainees or cadets

-Contractors are required to engage women as apprentices, trainees or cadets for at least 4% of the contract works’ total estimated hours of work.
+Apprentices, trainees, and cadets: women are required to perform at least 4% of the total estimated hours of work on the project.

-The 4% apprentice, trainee and cadet hours performed by women can be calculated by using the Total Deemed Labour Hours as per the Local Industry Development Plan.
+The 4% apprentice, trainee and cadet hours performed by women is calculated by using the total project labour hours in the Local Industry Development Plan.

 For example:

-If a project’s total estimated hours of work are calculated as 400,000 hours, then:
+• If a project’s total estimated hours of work are calculated as 400,000 hours, then the 4% target would equate to 16,000 hours.

-Tenderers to outline how they will they meet or exceed targets during the term of the contract in the Construction tools and templates, response schedule.
+Tenderers outline how they will they meet targets during the term of the contract in the Construction tools and templates, response schedule.

 Action 3 – Require Gender Equality Action Plans